 “But the one who does not know and does things deserving punishment will be beaten with few blows.
 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked” – Bible Verse Luke 12:48 (New International Version)

 ‘Duty of Care’ is responsibility of a person or business to act in a reasonably careful way while dealing with others i.e. to act as if a reasonable person would act in a given situation.
-This moral code of conduct has also been cases as a jurisprudence of common law.
-Forget about the law; ethics teach us to not to do anything which is against the interest of others.
+This moral code of conduct has also been treated as a jurisprudence of common law.
+Forget about the law, you don’t even have to get that far.
+Ethics teach us to not to do anything which is against the interest of others.
 Then how can one hide behind ignorance.
 Don’t you think there is a difference between mistake and negligence!

-Can we say Google is guilty of charged!
+Can we say Google is guilty as charged!

-In 2017 the issue of appearance of countless ads on Google pages and Youtube videos of extremists, hate speeches and other offensive contents came into light.
-Videos posted on youtube are not manually checked by Google because of the sheer volumes and thus, rely upon technology (scanning titles, images etc.) and crowd sourced approach.
+In 2017, the issue of appearance of countless ads on Google pages (and Youtube videos) of extremists, hate speeches and other offensive contents came to light.
+Videos posted on youtube are not manually checked by Google because of the sheer volumes and thus, rely upon technology (scanning titles, images etc.) and old crowd sourced approach.
 I know it sound strange but even in today’s digital era many brands don’t know where their online ads are running because of programmatic advertising.
+Some highlights for you:-

-- “Verizon’s ads were featured alongside videos made by Egyptian cleric Wagdi Ghoneim, who was banned from the US over extremism, and the hate preacher Hanif Qureshi, whose preachings were said to have inspired the murderof a politician in Pakistan”, Guradian said.
+- “Verizon’s ads were featured alongside videos made by Egyptian cleric Wagdi Ghoneim, who was banned from United States over extremism, and the hate preacher Hanif Qureshi, whose preachings were said to have inspired the murder of a politician in Pakistan”, Guradian said.

 - French media group Havas said, “We have a duty of care to our clients in UK marketplace to position their brands in the right context….”

-- Government even summoned the Google when its ads were shown in a similar bad light.
+- Governments summoning Google when its ads were shown in a similar bad light.